Davis Wendzel: Professional career

+Texas Rangers

-Wendzel was selected by the Texas Rangers in the Competitive Balance Round A, with the 41st overall pick, of the 2019 Major League Baseball draft.
+The Texas Rangers selected Wendzel in Competitive Balance Round A, with the 41st overall pick, of the 2019 Major League Baseball draft.
 On July 3, 2019, Wendzel signed with the Rangers for a $1.6 million signing bonus.
 After signing, Wendzel sat out of game action while rehabbing a thumb injury that he suffered in June while playing for Baylor.
 On August 22, he was assigned to the Arizona League Rangers of the Rookie-level Arizona League and made his professional debut.
 On August 30, Wendzel and the AZL Rangers won the 2019 Arizona League championship.
-Wendzel finished the 2019 season with the Spokane Indians of the Class A Short Season Northwest League.
+Wendzel finished the 2019 season with the Spokane Indians of the Low-A Northwest League.
 Over seven games between the two teams, he batted .316 with one home run.

-Wendzel did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.
+Wendzel did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 To begin the 2021 season, he was assigned to the Frisco RoughRiders of the Double-A Central.
 On May 27, he was placed the injured list with a hamate bone fracture, and was activated in mid-August.
 After the end of Frisco's season in mid-September, he was promoted to the Round Rock Express of the Triple-A West.
-Between 63 games played with Frisco, Round Rock, and Arizona Complex League Rangers, Wendzel hit a combined .238/.346/.399/.745 with eight home runs and 32 RBIs.
+Between 63 games played with Frisco, Round Rock, and Arizona Complex League Rangers, Wendzel hit a combined .238/.346/.399 with eight home runs and 32 RBIs.
 Wendzel spent the 2022 season back with Round Rock but missed a brief period due to injury.
 Over 83 games, he slashed .212/.293/.407 with 17 home runs and 51 RBIs.

+Wendzel began the 2023 season with Round Rock.
+Over 124 games, he hit a combined .236/.361/.477 with 30 home runs and 74 RBIs.
+He tied for the most home runs in the Pacific Coast League with Jake Scheiner and Trey Cabbage.
+On May 29, he was named Pacific Coast League player of the week and on June 8, Pacific Coast League player of the month.
+Wendzel is noted for his hitting against left-handed pitchers as well as fielding capabilities, with an average fielding percentage of .958, including 60 double plays.

+On April 9, 2024, Texas selected Wendzel’s contract and promoted him to the major leagues for the first time.
+On April 25, against the Seattle Mariners, Wendzel collected his first major league hit, a single off pitcher Gabe Speier as a pinch hitting for Evan Carter.
+In 27 games for Texas, he batted .128/.163/.234 with one home run and two RBI.
+Wendzel was designated for assignment by the Rangers on July 29.